How To Make a Presentation

 Until the Government House Leader announces the Standing Committee we will not be able to answer this.
 Once the Committee meeting is announced, your submission should be addressed to the Standing Committee on (here you would insert the Committee name, e.g. Justice, Agriculture and Food, etc.).

-What happens if a presenter is not present when his/her name is called?
+What happens if a presenter is not present when their name is called?

 Manitoba's rules indicate that if a presenter is not in attendance when their name is called, their name is dropped to the bottom of the list.
 If the presenter is not present when their name is called a second time, their name will be removed from the list.